Cluster Linking on Confluent Cloud

 - Multi-cloud and global architectures powered by real-time data in motion

-- Data sharing between different teams and lines of business
+- Data sharing between different teams, lines of business, or organizations

-- High Availability (HA)/Disaster Recovery (DR) during a regional cloud provider outage
+- High Availability (HA)/Disaster Recovery (DR) during an outage of a cloud provider’s region

 Cluster Linking is fully-managed in Confluent Cloud, so you don’t need to manage